Enhancing Scene Transition Awareness in Video Generation via Post-Training: Result and Analysis

 As shown in Table \ref{tab:epoch-post-train}, the average number of scenes increases significantly after post-training.
 In the baseline model, particularly for Groups B and C, the average number of segments remains around 1, indicating a limited ability to recognize the need for multi-scene generation.
 In contrast, the post-trained model shows a substantial improvement, with the average number of segments even exceeding 2.
 These results demonstrate that post-training with the \textbf{TAV} dataset effectively enhances the model's capability for multi-scene generation.

-Furthermore, post-training does not noticeably degrade video quality.
+Furthermore, post-training does not noticeably degrade video quality. \emph{Aesthetic Quality} and \emph{Motion Degree} have improved compared to ModelScope, LaVie, and CogVideo from data in VBench.
 On the contrary, it improves both \emph{dynamic consistency} and \emph{temporal smoothness}, enabling the model to generate more coherent motion and fluid scene transitions.
 As training progresses, we also observe gradual improvements in \emph{aesthetic quality} and \emph{imaging quality}, with metrics approaching or matching those of the baseline.
 These results suggest that post-training with the \textbf{TAV} dataset enhances multi-scene generation without compromising visual fidelity.

 Moreover, even though post-training is conducted on a multi-scene dataset, the model still performs well on prompts requiring only a single scene (Group A).
 As shown in Table \ref{tab:epoch-post-train}, the post-trained model demonstrates strong performance not only when prompts explicitly indicate a two-scene structure (Group C), but also when the transition is only implicitly suggested (Group B).